Julian Abele: Background

 Abele was born in Philadelphia to a prominent family.
 His maternal grandfather was Robert Jones, who in the late 18th century founded the city's Lombard Street Central Presbyterian Church.
-He was also related to Absalom Jones, who established the African Episcopal Church of St. Thomas in 1794, the first Black church in Philadelphia.
-Abele's son, Julian Francis Abele, Jr. was an architectural engineer and his nephew, Julian Abele Cook, worked as the Building Coordinator for Howard University.
+He was also related to Absalom Jones, who established the African Episcopal Church of St. Thomas in 1794, the first Black Episcopal congregation in the United States.
+Abele's son, Julian Francis Abele Jr. was an architectural engineer and his nephew, Julian Abele Cook, worked as the Building Coordinator for Howard University.

 Abele worked in many media: watercolor, lithography, etching and pencil, wood, iron, gold and silver.
 He designed and constructed all of his own furniture, even doing the petit point himself.
 While he knew many historic styles, he seemed to love Louis XIV French most of all.

 Education

 Abele attended the Quaker-run Institute for Colored Youth, which later became Cheyney University, where he excelled in mathematics and was chosen to deliver the commencement address.
-In 1898, he completed a two-year architectural drawing course at the Pennsylvania Museum School of Industrial Art (PMSIA, now University of the Arts).
+In 1898, he completed a two-year architectural drawing course at the Pennsylvania Museum School of Industrial Art (PMSIA, the now defunct University of the Arts).

-He was the first Black student admitted to the Department of Architecture at the University of Pennsylvania.
-This achievement was all the more noteworthy for the restrictions Black people faced at the university, including not being able to live in dormitories or dine in the school's cafeteria.
+Abele was the first Black student admitted to the Department of Architecture at the University of Pennsylvania.
+This achievement was all the more noteworthy for the restrictions Black students faced at the university, including not being allowed to live in dormitories or dine in the school's cafeteria.
 On projects assigned to pairs of students, he partnered with Louis Magaziner, the only Jewish student in the department, who also faced discrimination.
 This was the beginning of a lifelong friendship between the two.

-He won a 1901 student competition to design a Beaux Arts pedestrian gateway.
+Abele won a 1901 student competition to design a Beaux Arts pedestrian gateway.
 His submission was in the form of an exedra - a curved bench flanked by piers, but with steps passing through its center.
 This became his first commission when it was built on the campus of Haverford College.
-The Edward B. Conklin Memorial Gate stands at the Railroad Avenue entrance to the college.
-He was widely respected among his peers, earning the nickname "Willing and Able", and also won student awards for his designs for a post office and a museum of botany, and he was elected as the president of the university's Architectural Society.
+The Edward B. Conklin Memorial Gate (c.1901) stands at the Railroad Avenue entrance to the college.
+He was widely respected among his peers, earning the nickname "Willing and Able", and also won student awards for his designs for a post office and a museum of botany.
+He was elected president of the university's Architectural Society in year.

-He became the University of Pennsylvania architecture department's first Black graduate in 1902.
+Abele became the University of Pennsylvania architecture department's first Black graduate in 1902.
 He worked part-time for a local architect and attend evening classes at the Pennsylvania Academy of the Fine Arts.
 Under the financial sponsorship of Philadelphia architect Horace Trumbauer, he traveled through France and Italy, an experience that was to influence his design work throughout his life.